microsoft/sca-fuzzer/README.md

 # Project
-This is a prototype implementation by Oleksii Oleksenko of the Model-based Relational Fuzzer described in ...
+This is a research prototype of Model-based Relational Fuzzing for Speculative vulnerabilities.
+The code was written by Oleksii Oleksenko during an internship at Microsoft Research.

 ## Interfaces and Architecture